jonggi/jonggi.github.io/index.md

 In my recent projects, I explored the challenges of identifying errors from speech recognizer and conducted user studies to facilitate machine teaching with a teachable object recognizer for non-experts.

-** I will join the Department of Computer Science at Stevens Institute of Technology as an assistant professor from January, 2023.
+** I will join the Department of Computer Science at Stevens Institute of Technology as an assistant professor in January, 2023.
 I am looking for PhD students who are interested in Human-Computer Interaction, Machine Learning, or Accessibility.
 Please send an email to me if you are looking for a PhD position! **